thefivesixfive/thefivesixfive/README.md

 I'm Caleb "fivesixfive" North, preferrably known as a programmer who makes videos about programming.
 I try to provide entertaining content that's appropriate.
-I enjoy playing games, drawing, and dabbling in a variety of other things, often poorly.
+I enjoy playing games, livestreaming, drawing, and dabbling in a variety of other things, often poorly.
 I'm also a Christian, and while it affects every part of my life, it's not my entire personality.
 I'm not thumping my Bible in my videos (because that would be annoying as frick).

+Quick backstory: I've been programming since I was 9 on Scratch 2.
+I work heavily with Python now but have dabbled in C# in Unity when I made a game (https://fivesixfive.itch.io/dnm).
+Currently I code whatever, often Discord bots, for fun.

 ### 🔭 Building a website rn @ https://www.fivesixfive.dev